 During the program year, fellows are supported with leadership training opportunities, mentoring, and engagement with nationally known leaders.
 They spend two weeks offsite attending healthcare policy and leadership courses organized by institutions such as the Harvard School of Public Health, Intermountain Health Care and the Institute for Healthcare Improvement.
 Fellows also prepare a Fellowship project on a healthcare policy, management or leadership topic.

 The fellowship was initiated by Dr. Michael J. Wolk, the chief contracting officer of the Weill Cornell Physician Organization, professor of clinical medicine and president of the Michael J. Wolk Heart Foundation.
-Dr. Wolk co-chairs the fellowship’s leadership committee along with Lawrence Casalino, chief of the Division of Health Policy and Economics in the Department of Healthcare Policy and Research.
+Dr. Wolk co-chairs the fellowship’s leadership committee along with Lawrence Casalino, chief of the Division of Health Policy and Economics in the Department of Population Health Sciences.
 The Michael J. Wolk Heart Foundation has sponsored the fellowship since its inception.

 Now in its sixth year, the success of the fellowship program is evident, with many past fellows obtaining leadership positions at the medical center and at other institutions.
 For example, Dr. Peter Fleischut, a fellow in the first year of the program, is now an associate professor of anesthesiology at WCM and chief innovation officer at NewYork-Presbyterian, where he has spearheaded efforts to implement technological innovations.
 Dr. Matthew Press, a fellow from the second year of the program, is now Senior Advisor and Medical Officer in the Office of the Director of the Center for Medicare and Medicaid Innovation at the Centers for Medicare and Medicaid Services.